nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Other common terms used in the ML world
 -----------------------------------------

-Within the world of ML you will read and hear about concepts and terms as networks, deep learning, reinforcement learning and more.
+Within the world of ML you read and hear about concepts and terms as networks, deep learning, reinforcement learning and more.
 Many of these terms are derived from years of scientific progress and discussions.

 Data science
 ^^^^^^^^^^^^^^^^